Thomas Swan has been an avid fan of the English Premier League and European football for more than 25 years.

-The agility and concentration demonstrated by the greatest goalkeepers in world football surpasses that of any outfield player.
-Their job is to keep the ball out of a 7.32×2.44 meter goal in any way they can.
+The agility and concentration demonstrated by the greatest goalkeepers in European football (soccer) surpass that of any outfield player.
+Their job is to keep the ball out of a 7.32-by-2.44-meter goal in any way they can.
 A goalkeeper must remain vigilant for several minutes at a time before being called into action, and their split-second decisions can often decide the outcome of an entire match.
-The best goalkeepers of all time exhibit a common group of traits:
+The best goalkeepers must demonstrate perfectly honed skills in a variety of domains.

-- Bravery: to smother or clear the ball by throwing themselves into dangerous collisions.
+- Bravery: Smother or clear the ball by throwing themselves into dangerous collisions.

-- Strength: to dominate the penalty area without being pushed around.
+- Strength: Dominate the penalty area without being pushed around.

-- Concentration: to be ready for action at a moment's notice.
+- Concentration: Be ready for action at a moment's notice.

-- Positioning: to be in the best possible place to make a save.
+- Positioning: Be in the best possible place to make a save.

-- Anticipation: to predict where a striker will place the ball.
+- Anticipation: Predict where a striker will place the ball.

-- Agility: to reach every corner of the goal.
+- Agility: Reach every corner of the goal.

-- Handling: to catch the ball or push it into a safe area.
+- Handling: Catch the ball or push it into a safe area.

-- Distribution: to find a team-mate by throwing or kicking the ball over long distances.
+- Distribution: Find a teammate by throwing or kicking the ball over long distances.

 10. Edwin Van Der Sar

 This Dutch legend once went 1,311 minutes without conceding a goal during Manchester United's 2008–09 Premier League campaign.
-Edwin Van Der Sar played 820 times over a 21 year career that began in 1990 with Ajax.
+Van Der Sar played 820 times over a 21-year career that began in 1990 with Ajax.
 He went on to play for Juventus, Fulham, and Manchester United.
-He also earned 130 caps for the Netherlands, and is their most capped player.
-Van Der Sar won the 1995 and 2008 Champions Leagues with Ajax and Manchester United respectively.
-He also won the 1992 UEFA Cup, 4 Premier League titles, and 4 Dutch league titles.
+He also earned 130 caps for the Netherlands and is their most capped player.
+Van Der Sar won the 1995 and 2008 Champions Leagues with Ajax and Manchester United, respectively.
+He also won the 1992 UEFA Cup, four Premier League titles, and four Dutch League titles.

 9. David Seaman

-David Seaman spent the majority of his 22 year career playing for Arsenal during the 1990s and early 2000s.
-He made 957 appearances at club level, and earned 75 England caps.
-Seaman won 3 league titles, 4 FA Cups, 1 League Cup, and 1 Cup Winners Cup with Arsenal.
-He is known for making one of greatest saves of all time (see video at 0:52), but is also famous for being lobbed by Ronaldinho in the 2002 World Cup.
-This is perhaps a little unfair as the 39 year-old Seaman was close to retirement at the time.
+David Seaman spent the majority of his 22-year career playing for Arsenal during the 1990s and early 2000s.
+He made 957 appearances at club level and earned 75 England caps.
+He won three league titles, four FA Cups, one League Cup, and one Cup Winners Cup with Arsenal.
+He is known for making one of greatest saves of all time (see video at 0:52) but is also famous for being lobbed by Ronaldinho in the 2002 World Cup.
+This is perhaps a little unfair, as the 39-year-old Seaman was close to retirement at the time.

 8. Sepp Maier

-Known as "the cat from Anzing", Sepp Maier was one of the greatest German goalkeepers.
-He spent his entire 17 year career with Bayern Munich, making 536 appearances and winning 3 consecutive European Cups in the 1970s.
+Known as "the cat from Anzing," Sepp Maier was one of the greatest German goalkeepers.
+He spent his entire 17-year career with Bayern Munich, making 536 appearances and winning three consecutive European Cups in the 1970s.
 He also featured 95 times for West Germany, winning the 1974 World Cup and the 1972 European Championships.
-This legendary goalkeeper played in 442 consecutive matches from 1966 to 1979, and even won the `German Footballer of the Year' award 3 times.
+This legendary goalkeeper played in 442 consecutive matches from 1966 to 1979 and even won the German Footballer of the Year award three times.

 7. Peter Shilton

-This remarkable athlete made 1005 appearances over a 30 year career.
-Shilton had notable spells with Nottingham Forest, Southampton, and Derby County in the 1970s and 80's.
-He also earned 125 caps for England, playing in 2 European Championships and 3 World Cups.
-With Fabien Barthez, he shares a World Cup Finals record of having kept 10 clean sheets.
+This remarkable athlete made 1,005 appearances over a 30-year career.
+Peter Shilton had notable spells with Nottingham Forest, Southampton, and Derby County in the 1970s and '80s.
+He also earned 125 caps for England, playing in two European Championships and three World Cups.
+He shares a World Cup Finals record of having kept 10 clean sheets with Fabien Barthez.
 With Nottingham Forest, Shilton won two European Cups and a league title.

 6. Gianluigi Buffon

-This popular Italian goalkeeper began his career with Parma in 1995, but has spent the majority with Juventus.
-Buffon has made over 600 club appearances and has more than 130 caps for Italy.
-He won the UEFA Cup and the Coppa Italia with Parma, and has 4 Serie A titles with Juventus.
-In 2006, Buffon helped Italy to victory in the World Cup.
-He only conceded 2 goals in the 7 matches; a penalty and an own goal by a team-mate.
+This popular Italian goalkeeper began his career with Parma in 1995 but spent the majority of his time with Juventus.
+In a career which spanned 27 years and 1116 matches, Gianluigi Buffon made 649 appearances in Serie A and was capped 176 times for Italy (both of which are records).
+He won the UEFA Cup and the Coppa Italia with Parma, and he also has four Serie A titles with Juventus.
+In 2006, he helped Italy to victory in the World Cup.
+He only conceded two goals in the seven matches—a penalty and an own goal by a teammate.

 5. Peter Schmeichel

-Danish legend, Peter Schmeichel, is best known for his 8 year spell with Manchester United, though he was also a success with Brondby and Sporting Lisbon.
-With United he won the 1999 Champions League, 5 Premier League titles and 3 FA Cups.
-He also won the Portuguese league and 3 Danish league titles in a career with 740 club appearances.
+Danish legend Peter Schmeichel is best known for his eight-year spell with Manchester United, though he was also a success with Brondby and Sporting Lisbon.
+With United, he won the 1999 Champions League, five Premier League titles, and three FA Cups.
+He also won the Portuguese League and three Danish League titles in a career with 740 club appearances.
 Incredibly, he also won the 1992 European Championships with Denmark and has 129 national caps.
-Schmeichel kept clean sheets in a record 42% of Premier League games.
+Schmeichel kept clean sheets in a record 42 percent of Premier League games.

 4. Dino Zoff

-Widely regarded as the greatest ever Italian goalkeeper for his exceptional agility and reflexes, Dino Zoff made 642 club appearances, and has 112 caps for the national team.
-In his 11 year spell with Juventus, Zoff won 6 Serie A titles, 1 Coppa Italia, and a UEFA Cup.
+Widely regarded as the greatest-ever Italian goalkeeper for his exceptional agility and reflexes, Dino Zoff made 642 club appearances and has 112 caps for the national team.
+In his 11-year spell with Juventus, Zoff won six Serie A titles, one Coppa Italia, and a UEFA Cup.
 He played in Italy's victorious 1968 European Championship squad, but his greatest triumph was the 1982 World Cup.
-At 40 years of age, he captained the Italian side to victory, and was named the best goalkeeper at the tournament.
-He is the oldest player to have ever won a World Cup, and holds the record for the longest period without conceding a goal in international football (1142 minutes).
+At 40 years of age, he captained the Italian side to victory and was named the best goalkeeper at the tournament.
+He is the oldest player to have ever won a World Cup, and he holds the record for the longest period without conceding a goal in international football (1,142 minutes).

 3. Gordon Banks

-As probably the greatest English goalkeeper, Gordon Banks is commonly ranked in the top 3 goalkeepers of all time.
+As probably the greatest English goalkeeper, Gordon Banks is commonly ranked in the top three goalkeepers of all time.
 He made 628 club appearances and has 73 caps for England between 1958 and 1972.
-Banks' most notable achievement was victory in the 1966 World Cup.
-He played in every match and only conceded 3 goals.
+His most notable achievement was a victory in the 1966 World Cup.
+He played in every match and only conceded three goals.
 At club level, he won the League Cup with Leicester and Stoke.
-Banks won FIFA goalkeeper of the year on an incredible 6 occasions, but his career ended at the age of 34 when a car crash left him blind in one eye.
+He won FIFA goalkeeper of the year on an incredible six occasions, but his career ended at the age of 34 when a car crash left him blind in one eye.

 2. Oliver Kahn

 Oliver Kahn made 780 club appearances and received 86 caps for Germany.
-His 21 year career involved 14 years at Bayern Munich.
-With Bayern he won the 2001 Champions League, 8 league titles, 6 domestic cups, and a UEFA Cup.
-With the German national team he won Euro 96', and in 2002 he became the only goalkeeper in history to win the `Golden Ball' at a World Cup.
-He was known as "The Titan" for his strength and leadership, and has been described as very disciplined and impatient.
+His 21-year career involved 14 years at Bayern Munich.
+With Bayern, he won the 2001 Champions League, eight league titles, six domestic cups, and a UEFA Cup.
+With the German National Team, he won Euro '96, and in 2002, he became the only goalkeeper in history to win the Golden Ball at a World Cup.
+He was known as "The Titan" for his strength and leadership and has been described as very disciplined and impatient.